strimzi/metrics-reporter/README.md

 ## Accessing Metrics

 Metrics are exposed on the configured listener on the `GET /metrics` endpoint.
-For example by default this is `http://localhost:8080/metrics`.
+For example, by default this is `http://localhost:8080/metrics`.

 ## Getting help